-The Belle II experiment has successfully completed the operation in the first half of 2020 as originally scheduled,
+The Belle II experiment completes operation in the first half of 2020

+During the first half of 2020, SuperKEKB achieved the world highest luminosity of 2.40×1034 cm-2 s-1.
 In addition, the Belle II detector has also achieved 84% data taking efficiency.
+The total data of 74 fb-1 was accumulated so far.

 We had to operate the SuperKEKB/Belle II experiment with a very limited number of people in the local experimental site.
+Therefore, the Belle II Collaboration presented the Belle II Special Award as an acknowledgement of their efforts to the researchers who stayed at KEK and sustained the local operations.

 From N-lab, the following six researchers received the award.